Casus-B/Casus-custom-Chatfill-II/README.md

 # The Tracker

-(this section updated July 9, 2026)
+(this section updated Aug 1, 2026)

 The main tracker appears at the top of every chat message, in a collapsed/hidden xml block above the date/time/location status.
 The Tracker is designed to provide the LLM with both a consistent, update-to-date rundown of the immediate situation, and an albeit simple list of choices about where to take the scene.